 Read More: Excel VBA to Call Sub with Parameters

-Excel VBA Call Sub From Another Sheet
+Excel VBA to Call Sub From Another Sheet

-Assume, the following code with subroutine named Sub_2 is in Sheet1 in file Workbook_1.
+Assume the following code with subroutine named Sub_2 is in Sheet1 in file Workbook_1.

-- Copy and paste the following VBA code in the module section then click on Run.
+- Copy the following VBA code and paste in the module section, then click on Run:

 Sub CallSubFromAnotherSheet()